-Differences in the accounting standards between Argentina and certain countries with highly developed capital markets, such as the United States, may make it difficult to compare our financial statements and reported earnings with companies in other countries and the United States.
+Argentine corporate disclosure and governance requirements differ from those regulating highly-developed capital markets, such as the United States, and differences in the accounting standards applicable in Argentina and the United States may make it difficult to compare our financial statements and reported earnings with companies in other countries, such as the United States.

-Publicly available corporate information about us in Argentina is different from and may be more difficult to obtain than the information available for registered public companies in certain countries with highly developed capital markets, such as the United States.
-Except as otherwise described herein, we prepare our financial statements in accordance with Central Bank Rules, which differ in certain significant respects from U.S. GAAP and, to a certain extent, from Argentine GAAP.
+As a foreign private issuer, the Bank applies disclosure policies and requirements that differ from those governing U.S. domestic registrants.
+The securities laws of Argentina that govern publicly listed companies, such us, impose disclosure requirements that are more limited than those in the United States.
+In addition, publicly available corporate information about us in Argentina is different from and may be more difficult to obtain than the information available for registered public companies in certain countries with highly developed capital markets, such as the United States.
+See Item 16.G "Corporate Governance".

+Moreover, there are important differences between accounting and financial reporting standards applicable to financial institutions in Argentina and to those in the U.S. Except as otherwise described herein, we prepare our financial statements in accordance with Central Bank Rules, which differ in certain significant respects from U.S. GAAP and, to a certain extent, from Argentine GAAP.
 As a result, our financial statements and reported earnings are not directly comparable to those of banks in the United States.
+See Item 5.
+"Operating and Financial Review and Prospects-U.S. GAAP and Central Bank Rules Reconciliation" for a description of the principal differences between Central Bank Rules and U.S. GAAP and how they affect our financial statements and note 35 to our audited consolidated financial statements as of and for the three years ended December 31, 2014 for a summary of significant differences between Central Bank Rules and U.S. GAAP.